 - There is constant bleeding or kidney damage

-Procedures to break up kidney stones include:
+Procedures to break up childhood kidney stones include:

 - Extracorporeal Lithotripsy.
-This procedure takes place in an outpatient setting and uses an instrument to break the stone into small bits that can pass naturally.
+This procedure takes place in an outpatient setting and uses an instrument to break the child’s kidney stone into small bits that can pass naturally.
 This procedure does not involve inserting any instruments into the body, but depends on focusing a shock wave at the stone.

 - Dehydration.
 If your child doesn’t drink enough during the day, there is less fluid available to dissolve any crystals in the urine.
 This is particularly important in warm-weather areas like Texas.
 See tips to stay hydrated here.

 - Diet.
-Too much animal protein, salt or oxalates (found in leafy greens, tea, nuts like almonds, cashews and peanuts, or chocolate) can cause mineral imbalances that increase the chances for stones to form.
+Too much animal protein, salt or oxalates (found in leafy greens, tea, nuts like almonds, cashews and peanuts, or chocolate) can cause mineral imbalances that increase the chances for pediatric kidney stones to form.